TheSUatUWE/Welcome2016/README.md

 ####################
-# Corners2016 Docs #
+# Welcome2016 #
 ####################
-Corners2016 is a front-end theme that has been built for The Students' Union at UWE.
+Website built for The Students' Union at UWE.
 It utilises open source components, from FireShell and Bootstrap 4, running on the Terminal/command-line for it's workflow.
 See the FireShell docs below.

 # FireShell